 Cornavirus and lockdown in Uganda was extremely challenging for the women.
 As markets were closed many of their small businesses could not continue.
 This meant great financial hardship.
 The "no work no food appeal" enabled the local churches to provide food to the poorest of the poor.

 As part of Amaha We Uganda's development work, women were given seed to plant to provide food for this season and avoid famine.
-The women planted and the crops, in the main, are growing very well.
-Some areas experienced drought and crops failed.
-However in other areas crops are doing very well.
-Harvest is expected to be in November and this harvest will be shared with those women's groups who either did not receive seed or whose crops failed.
+The women planted and the crops have produced a bountiful harvest.
+The Harvest is was gathered in November and this harvest will be shared with those women's groups who either did not receive seed or whose crops failed.
 The seed was also paid forward and a grand total of 977kg of beans have been given by the women's group to be redistributed for the next season's planting in March 2021.